cjerrington/cjerrington.github.io/src/posts/2023/2023-12-21-codeberg-pages.md

 Codeberg has a default user Pages repository, which is a default repository for each user.
 However, each repository can have its own pages branch for that project's static hosted files.

-According to [Codeberg Pages,]() I set up a CNAME and added a `.domains` file in my pages branch.
+According to [Codeberg Pages](https://codeberg.page/) I set up a CNAME and added a `.domains` file in my pages branch.
 After some time to allow for Codeberg to set up the static pages route and issues an SSL certificate, the web page worked!

 ```powershell
 $ Resolve-DnsName -Name dadjokes.claytonerrington.com | Select Name,Type,NameHost,IPAddress